Erin Lee Carr

-Erin Lee Carr (born April 15, 1988) is an American documentary filmmaker.
-She is also an author for publications including VICE and her memoir called All That You Leave Behind: A Memoir, a story about love, addiction, and the relationship between father and daughter.
-In 2015, Variety included Carr as one of its "10 Documakers To Watch".
-Carr made the 2018 Forbes 30 under 30 list.

-Her documentaries include Thought Crimes: The Case of the Cannibal Cop, Mommy Dead and Dearest and the HBO documentaries I Love You, Now Die: The Commonwealth vs. Michelle Carter and At the Heart of Gold: Inside the USA Gymnastics Scandal.
-Carr also directed and produced the high-profile Netflix documentary Britney vs Spears, chronicling Britney Spears's attempts to challenge her abusive 13-year conservatorship by her father Jamie Spears; the film made a number of accusations against Spears's business manager Lou Taylor.
+Erin Lee Carr (born April 15, 1988) is an American documentary film director and producer.
+Her documentaries include Thought Crimes: The Case of the Cannibal Cop (2015), Mommy Dead and Dearest (2017), I Love You, Now Die: The Commonwealth vs. Michelle Carter (2019), At the Heart of Gold: Inside the USA Gymnastics Scandal (2019), as well as the 2021 Netflix documentary Britney vs Spears.

-Carr is the daughter of the late The New York Times media columnist David Carr.
+She is also an author for VICE and her memoir called All That You Leave Behind: A Memoir.

 Early life and education

-Carr was born in Minneapolis, Minnesota to journalist David Carr and Anna Lee.
+Carr was born in Minneapolis, Minnesota to The New York Times media columnist David Carr and Anna Lee.

 Carr and her twin sister, Meagan Carr, were born two and a half months early.
-David Carr and Anna O'Leary lost custody of the twins because of their drug addiction.
+Their parents lost custody of the twins because of their drug addiction.
 Carr and her sister went into foster care for a summer.
-When her father got out of rehab, he regained physical custody of the girls and in 1994 married Jill Rooney, who became Erin's step-mother.
+When their father got out of rehab, he regained physical custody of the girls and in 1994 married Jill Rooney, who became Carr's step-mother.

-In addition to her twin sister Meagan, a mental health worker, Carr has a half-sister named Maddie.
+In addition to her twin sister Meagan, Carr has a half-sister named Maddie.
 The family lived in Minneapolis, Minnesota, and then New Jersey.

 In 2010, Carr graduated from the University of Wisconsin–Madison with a Bachelor of Arts in Communication Arts.
 In the Spring of 2010, Carr attended FAMU in Prague in the Czech Republic.

 Career

+2009-2014

-In the Summer of 2009, Carr was an intern at Fox Searchlight Pictures, working in the public relations department.
-In the Fall of 2009, Carr worked as a Media Assistant at the Instructional Media Center in the Communication Arts Department at the University of Wisconsin–Madison.
+In the summer of 2009, Carr was an intern at Fox Searchlight Pictures, working in the public relations department.
+In the fall of 2009, Carr worked as a Media Assistant at the Instructional Media Center in the Communication Arts Department at the University of Wisconsin–Madison.
 In November 2010, she worked as an office production assistant on Lena Dunham's TV show, Girls.